-It is important to note that while Recommendation 1 echos well-known usability heuristics, the feedback provided needs to be robust with respect to interaction modes.
+It is important to note that the feedback provided needs to be robust with respect to interaction modes.
 That is, it needs to convey the result of the action independently of which combination of modalities the user is using, and - due to the fact the user is collaborating - this feedback needs to be provided as close as possible in the same time frame as that in which the result of the action becomes clear to users employing other modes if potential misunderstandings/confusion are to be avoided.

-5.2.
-Providing Directional Guidance
+6.2 Providing Directional Guidance

 There were instances in the collaborations where the sighted user provided directional guidance to their partner while they were executing a given editing action.
 An example of this is shown in the excerpt in Table 2.
-Here, the pair are editing an organisation chart and the visually impaired user attempts to locate a node on the diagram using the Omni haptic device.
+Here, the pair are editing an organisation chart and the visually impaired user attempts to locate a node on the diagram using the omni haptic device.
 The excerpt begins with the VI user moving the omni device to locate the node in question, encountering an unexpected node X and announcing: "I got X".
 The sighted user then uses this information to provide their colleague with relevant directions: "then go diagonal left".
 The VI user attempts to follow their colleague's guidance but, failing to go in the specified direction, seeks more clarifications: "diagonally up or down?", "from Y or from X?".
 Moving around the haptic plan, the VI user encounters another item on the diagram; a link labelled Z. The sighted user again picks up on the audio triggered by their partner to tailor the guidance they provide them with: "that's the right link, follow Z".
 This tailored guidance helps the VI user to locate the node in question.

 The fact that the audio output was shared amongst the pair helped the sighted user to engage with their partner's activity.
 The overlap in presentation modalities in this case created more opportunities for interaction.
-Information displayed in audio allowed the sighted user to keep track of their partner's progress and, by referring to the graphical view, they were able to map such information and tailor their own discourse to match such progress.
+Information displayed in audio